OptShot/OptShot/README.md

 ![image-20240310160908513](./assets/image-20240310160908513.png)

+**3. Error: DXGI_ERROR_UNSUPPORTED**

+This typically occurs in situations where both the CPU's integrated graphics and discrete graphics card are present.
+Please enable direct connection mode for the discrete graphics card.

 > [!WARNING]
 > This software is intended for academic purposes only. **Do not use it in live action.** We are not responsible if you get banned!